pivotal/docs-tap/scalability.hbs.md

 ## Application Configuration

-The following section describes the application configuration that was used to derive the scalability best practices.
+The following section describes the application configuration used to derive the scalability best practices.

 **Supply chains used:**